 Do your research

 Before making any application, you’ll need to explore the assortment of grants offered to Australian businesses.
 GrantConnect, the government’s online grant database, is a great way to start researching current funding opportunities from any Commonwealth Government agencies.
 As a start-up, searching within your state government’s databases can be helpful too, with recent research showing these dedicated agencies are offering more funding for grassroots grants.
-You can also look into business grants in your area, or click here for a list of grants and advisory programs available for Australian startups.

 Pick the right grant